tensorflow/swift/docs/DifferentiableFunctions.md

 the types of the varying parameters and the function result type to all conform to the `Differentiable` protocol.

-This annotation does not change the declaration to have a `@differentiable` function type; instead, it triggers differentiation by the compiler on the function.
-If differentiation succeeds, then conversion of the function to a `@differentiable` function is guaranteed to succeed later.
+This annotation does not change the function declaration to have a `@differentiable` function type; instead, it tells the compiler to differentiate the function when compiling its containing file.
+If differentiation succeeds, the function can be coerced to have a `@differentiable` function type anytime;
+if not, a compile-time error will be produced.

 You may wonder about the purpose of the `@differentiable` declaration attribute, given that non-differentiable functions can implicitly be converted to `@differentiable` functions, as mentioned above.
-The main reason is that the `@differentiable` declaration attribute is a contract for differentiability: if a function is declared with `@differentiable` and it compiles, then it is always guaranteed to be differentiable, even in other modules.
+The main reason is that the `@differentiable` declaration attribute is a contract for differentiability: if a function is declared with `@differentiable` and it compiles, then it is always guaranteed to be differentiable, even in other modules when the function is public.
 On the other hand, if a function is not declared with `@differentiable`, then differentiation of the function in other modules will fail.

 This is why floating-point operations in the standard library are declared with `@differentiable`: